tomas-fryza/esp-micropython/lab7-wifi/README.md

 4. Get Channel API Key: In your channel settings, you'll find an Write API Key.
 This key is used to authenticate your device when sending data to ThingSpeak.

 5. Use [`dht12.py`](../modules/dht12.py) file from the previous lab and save a copy of this file to the MicroPython device.
+See the [Sphinx documentation](https://tomas-fryza.github.io/esp-micropython/modules/dht12.html) for this class.

 6. Write a MicroPython script that reads data from the DHT12 sensor and sends it to ThingSpeak.
 Use the `urequests` library to make HTTP requests.